 1. Call the Guidant Plan Administration Team

-During your discussion with Outside Counsel, together you’ll determine the best route for valuing your company’s stock — an important first step when repurchasing the stock from the 401(k) plan.
-This may involve discussing whether your company is insolvent or not, potentially obtaining an appraisal or determining the value another way.
+Follow the steps in the documentation your Plan Admin team has sent you.
+This will allow you to determine the best route for valuing your company’s stock — an important first step when repurchasing the stock from the 401(k) plan.
+This may involve discussing whether your company is insolvent or not, potentially obtaining an appraisal, or determining the value another way.

-During your call with counsel, you’ll review various documents, which need to be completed in order to properly terminate your 401(k) plan.
+During your call with the plan administration team, you’ll review various documents, which need to be completed in order to properly terminate your 401(k) plan.
 These documents include notifications to employees, a Board Resolution to terminate the 401(k) plan, an updated stock ledger and additional documents depending on your unique situation.

-Once the stock buyback is complete and all paperwork has been reviewed with Outside Counsel, all plan termination and year-end documentation needs to be returned to Guidant.
+Once the stock buyback is complete and all paperwork has been reviewed with the plan administration team, all plan termination and year-end documentation need to be returned to Guidant.
 Your account representative will give you a detailed list of which documents are required, but it will include appraisal information, a copy of your Board Resolution, the updated stock ledger, account statements showing the movement of funds as well as all year-end information such as an employee census and corporate summary.

 The final, extremely important step in exiting the ROBS arrangement is filing a final IRS Form 5500.
 Until this step is complete, you have an active 401(k) plan in the eyes of the IRS, even if no one is participating or the business is not operating.
 The best action to take is to e-sign and file the form as soon as you receive notification from Guidant that it’s ready.
 And, that’s it!
 After the final Form 5500 has been successfully filed, you don’t have any additional steps to take.